Warm EMS equipment for a warm patient

 4. Crank the heat

 Turn on the heat in the patient care compartment at the start of the call so it is warm when the patient is actually loaded.
+When you reach the point of being uncomfortably warm is likely when the patient is just starting to feel not cold.
+Communicate to the patient about their comfort throughout transport.

-5. Keep the O2 inside the insulation
+5. Keep the oxygen tank inside the insulation

 For extended extrication package the portable oxygen tank in the insulation with the patient.
 Run the oxygen tubing through the insulating layers near the patient's body so warm oxygen is delivered to the patient.
 Leaving the oxygen tank and tubing exposed will deliver cool or cold oxygen to the patient.